-Diabetes is a disease that causes sugar in the blood vessels to be higher than normal.
-During diabetes the body either doesn’t produce enough insulin (Type 2 or can’t use the insulin it makes well enough and sugars build up in the blood, which can be detrimental long term to overall health.
+Type 2 diabetes is a disease that causes sugar in the blood vessels to be higher than normal.
+With diabetes the body either doesn’t produce enough insulin or can’t use the insulin it makes well enough and sugars build up in the blood, which can be detrimental long term to overall health.

 Foods/Choices to Include:

 - Unprocessed and unrefined foods that are low in added sugars (and sugar overall) and that contain fiber, healthy fat or protein

 - Fiber-rich foods: Whole grains and whole wheat products (oats, brown rice, quinoa), fruits and vegetables, beans and legumes